hansrx7/rvb-calc-ai/README.md

 - Mortgage payment is locked in for 30 years
 - The "rent trap" where costs spiral over time

+### 6. Break-Even Timeline (NEW!)
+**What it shows:** Exactly when buying starts paying off

+**Key insights:**
+- Shows net worth difference over your timeline
+- Visual break-even point where lines cross
+- "Buying wins from start" vs "Break-even at year X" vs "Renting wins"
+- Accounts for selling costs at timeline end

 ## 🔧 Current Limitations & Future Plans

 ### Current Limitations